CASp Inspection Benefits For California Businesses

 By acting early, businesses gain immediate legal protections recognized in California—even before completing all recommended upgrades.

-Who Needs a CASp Inspection
+Who Needs a CASp Evaluation

 • Restaurants – Frequent targets of accessibility lawsuits.